Shining Force CD: Release

 Shining Force CD was released in Japan in July 1994.
-At this time Sega of America stated that they had no plans to release the game outside of Japan, but they later changed their minds, and the game was released in both North America and Europe.
+At this time, Sega of America stated that they had no plans to release the game outside of Japan, but they later changed their minds, and the game was released in both North America and Europe.

 The localization of Shining Force CD is a generally more accurate translation than its predecessors, Shining Force and Shining Force II, though some changes were made.
 The characters Hanzou and Musashi, who previously appeared in Shining Force, are referred to in Shining Force CD's localization as "Higgins" and "Rush", respectively.
 Also, in Book 2, Mayfair inexplicably refers to Ruce as "Scavenger".

 It was re-released on the Sega Genesis Mini 2 in October 2022.

 Reception

 On release, GamePro gave Shining Force CD a mixed review.
 They praised the quality of the strategic gameplay and graphics perspectives but were critical of the fact that the game doesn't significantly differ from its predecessors Shining Force and Shining Force II in either of those elements.
 A reviewer for Next Generation, while concurring that the game differs little from its predecessors in the mechanics, felt that the new content was enough to keep the game fresh even to fans of the series.
-Citing the exciting battles, detailed fight animations, and sense of exploration, he deemed Shining Force CD a must-have for Sega CD owners and gave it four out of five stars.Retro Gamer included this "almost overwhelming" and "epic" title among their top ten Mega CD games.
-Though Next Generation listed all the Genesis and Sega CD entries of the Shining series collectively as number 77 on their "Top 100 Games of All Time", they made special note of Shining Force CD as "one of the largest RPGs ever made".
+Citing the exciting battles, detailed fight animations, and sense of exploration, he deemed Shining Force CD a must-have for Sega CD owners and gave it four out of five stars.

+Retro Gamer included this "almost overwhelming" and "epic" title among their top ten Mega CD games.
+Though Next Generation listed all the Genesis and Sega CD entries of the Shining series collectively as number 77 on their list of the "Top 100 Games of All Time", they made special note of Shining Force CD as "one of the largest RPGs ever made".